 - Working with the World Bank Group, IDA brings an integrated approach to development.
 IDA helps create environments where change can flourish and where the private sector can jumpstart investment.

 - IDA is also a global leader in transparency and undergoes the toughest independent evaluations of any international organization.
-For example, IDA placed in the highest category in the 2014 Aid Transparency Index for the first time—ranking 4th out of 17 multilateral organizations.
-IDA is among only six organizations that score more than 80 percent for project-level information.
+For example, IDA placed in the highest category in the 2018 Aid Transparency Index every year since the index was first published in 2010—ranking highest among multilateral development banks.